joomlatools/joomlatools-framework-scheduler/README.md

 # Scheduler Component for Joomlatools Framework

-This is a re-usable component offering job sheduling and management.
-This component is built on top of [Joomlatools Framework](https://github.com/joomlatools/joomlatools-framework)
+This is a re-usable component offering job sheduling and management for [Joomlatools Framework].

 ## Requirements

-- Joomlatools Framework 2 or newer.
+- Joomlatools Framework 2 or newer
-- PHP 5.2 or newer.
+- PHP 5.3 or newer
-- MySQL 5.
+- MySQL 5

 ## Installation